DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 # HCA Release March 2020 Methods
 ## Overview
 This document details the Human Cell Atlas (HCA) Data Coordination Platform’s (DCP) methods for cell clustering, differential expression analyses, and data visualization used in the HCA March 2020 Data Release.
-Overall, individual DCP project loom files (available for download from the [DCP Data Portal]() were analyzed using Cumulus (v0.13.0), a single-cell analysis workflow ([Li et al. 2019](https://www.biorxiv.org/content/10.1101/823682v1)).
+Overall, 13 individual DCP projects were stratified into 24 datasets by organ, developmental stage and sample processing technology.
+Unnormalized count matrices for each dataset were uploaded into the cloud-based platform [Terra](app.terra.bio) and analyzed using Cumulus (v0.13.0), a single-cell analysis workflow ( [Li et al. 2019](https://www.biorxiv.org/content/10.1101/823682v1)).
+All Release files are available for download on the [main Data Release Page](data.humancellatlas.org/explore/releases/2020-mar)

-Further details about the HCA March 2020 Data Release can be found on the [DCP Portal’s  Data Release Page](INSERTLINK).
-A step-by-step guide for the entire release methods, including using the Cumulus workflow, is provided at [](INSERT LINK).
-Additionally, you can find techniques for manipulating and interacting with release files in [this tutorial](INSERT LINK).
+A step-by-step tutorial for replicating the entire release analyses is provided at [](INSERT LINK).
+Additionally, you can find techniques for manipulating and interacting with release files in the [Working with Release Files guide](data.humancellatlas.org/releases/2020-mar/working-with-release-files).

-## Project stratification and loom file preparation
+## Project stratification and unnormalized count matrix preparation
-Each DCP Release project was stratified into individual datasets by organ and when applicable, by developmental stage (adult or fetal) or by sample processing technology (Smart-seq2 or Optimus).
-Loom files for the stratified DCP Release datasets were obtained by filtering projects on the [DCP Data Portal]() using the stratification criteria above.
-The metadata in these loom files was modified to include new ontology labels and corrections to existing ontology labels.
-Additionally, due to a processing error, all EmptyDrops data was removed from loom files produced with the Optimus pipeline.
-All updated loom files used for the March 2020 Release are available for download on the [DCP Portal’s Data Release page](INSERT LINK).
+The March 2020 Release includes all human DCP projects that were processed with standardized pipelines.
+Each project was stratified into individual datasets by organ and when applicable, by developmental stage (adult or fetal) or by sample processing technology (10x or Smart-seq2).
+Unnormalized count matrices (loom file format) for the stratified Release datasets were obtained by filtering projects on the [DCP Data Portal](data.humancellatlas.org/explore/) using the stratification criteria above.
+The metadata in the unnormalized count matrix files was then modified to include new ontology labels and corrections to existing ontology labels.
+Additionally, due to a processing error, all EmptyDrops data was removed from files produced with the Optimus pipeline.
+All updated unnormalized matrix files (loom format) used for the March 2020 Release are available for download on the [DCP Portal’s Data Release page](data.humancellatlas.org/explore/releases/2020-mar)(see pipeline input files).

+## Dataset IDs
+Each dataset was given a unique ID with a “2020-Mar...” prefix.
+All dataset IDs are listed on the March 2020 Release page in the “Dataset” column.
+This Dataset ID was used to name all input and output files relevant to each dataset.

 ## Terra workspace preparation
 Each DCP Release dataset was analyzed in individual workspaces in the cloud-based platform [Terra](app.bio.terra).
 The Cumulus workflow ([Snapshot 14](https://portal.firecloud.org/#methods/cumulus/cumulus/14/wdl)) was imported from the Broad Methods Repository into each Terra workspace.
-Each workspace links to a workspace-specific google bucket (WORKSPACE_BUCKET) to which dataset loom files were uploaded.
-Throughout the Cumulus workflow, the cloud path to the google bucket was used to specify the name of each dataset’s input and output files (see example in the [Global Inputs section](#-global-inputs).
+Each workspace links to a workspace-specific Google bucket (WORKSPACE_BUCKET); each dataset’s unnormalized count matrix (loom format) was uploaded to the Google bucket.
+Throughout the Cumulus workflow, the cloud path to the Google bucket was used to specify the name of each dataset’s input and output files (see an example in the [Global Inputs section](#-global-inputs).

 ## Cumulus workflow
-The Cumulus workflow was used to perform cell clustering, differential expression analyses, and plotting using a single count matrix (the DCP loom files) as input.
+The Cumulus workflow was used to perform cell clustering, differential expression analyses, and plotting using each dataset’s unnormalized count matrix (loom file format) as input.
 More information about Cumulus can be found in the [main documentation](https://cumulus.readthedocs.io/en/0.13.0/cumulus.html).
 Additionally, you can view the Cumulus workflow used for these analyses in the [Broad Methods Repository](https://portal.firecloud.org/#methods/cumulus/cumulus/14/wdl) or on [GitHub](https://github.com/klarman-cell-observatory/cumulus/blob/c937a832718aacbe75a0fdbca9cde682c48e2407/workflows/cumulus/cumulus.wdl).

-The following sections describe the specific Cumulus parameters used for the HCA March 2020 Release.
+The following sections describe the specific Cumulus workflow parameters used for the HCA March 2020 Release.
 Global inputs are described first, followed by parameters for each Cumulus task: clustering, differential expression, and visualization.
-Additionally, this section lists the parameters for generating Single Cell Portal-compatible outputs.
-All the parameters are detailed in the [Cumulus documentation](https://cumulus.readthedocs.io/en/latest/cumulus.html#run-cumulus-analysis)..
-Any unspecified Cumulus parameters (not listed in tables below) were set to the default attributes listed in the Cumulus documentation.
-To run the Cumulus workflow in Terra, these parameters were specified using a JSON file which was uploaded directly to each workspace (see an example JSON file used for the [March 2020 Release](insert link)).
+Additionally, this section lists the parameters for generating [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)-compatible outputs.

+All parameters are detailed in the [Cumulus documentation](https://cumulus.readthedocs.io/en/latest/cumulus.html#run-cumulus-analysis).
+Any unspecified Cumulus parameters (not listed in tables below) were set to the default attributes (also listed in the documentation).
+To run the Cumulus workflow in Terra, these parameters were specified using a workspace configuration file (JSON format) which was uploaded directly to each workspace (see an example JSON file used for the [March 2020 Release](insert link)).

 ### Global inputs
-The table below details the file input names, output names, and the CPUs used for the Cumulus analyses in Terra.
+The table below details the attributes for Cumulus input files, output files, and the CPUs that were used for analyses in Terra.

 | Input name | Description |  Attribute |
 | --- | --- | --- |